 Get Your Green On!
 Cool the Earth

-Residents for a More Beautiful Port Washington is piloting an assembly this year at Manorhaven Elementary School on global warming and things we can do to help.
+Residents for a More Beautiful Port Washington piloted an assembly at Manorhaven Elementary School this past Spring and Daly Elementary School in the Fall on global warming and things we can do to help.
 Students learn that one of the reasons global warming is occurring is because too much of the sun’s heat gets trapped in the earth’s atmosphere - making the earth hotter than it should be.
 The assembly offers students actions they can take to help Cool the Earth.
 They then take home a pledge book, inviting them to take on action!
 Students that return a pledge card to the collection box in the main office will become Green Team Leaders for their school and receive a FREE Get Your Green On Reusable Water Bottle.